Do you have a problem with stray cats in your neighborhood? If so, you’re not alone. Many people find themselves dealing with this issue every day.

 A stray cat may also have some of these same characteristics but may not be as extreme.

-If you’re still unsure if a cat is feral or stray, the best thing to do is contact your local animal shelter or rescue group for assistance.
+If you’re still not sure if a cat is feral or stray, the best thing to do is to contact your local animal shelter or rescue group for assistance.

 How Can I Tell If a Stray Cat Has Been Spayed or Neutered?